EASEAS/carla/Docs/how_to_build_on_windows.md

     Be sure that these programs are added to your environment path, so you can use them from your command prompt.

 !!! important
-    If make complins about missing libintl3.dll or/and libiconv2.dll please donwload the [dependencies](http://gnuwin32.sourceforge.net/downlinks/make-dep-zip.php) and extract the bin contento into the make installation path.
+    If make complins about missing libintl3.dll or/and libiconv2.dll please donwload the [dependencies](http://gnuwin32.sourceforge.net/downlinks/make-dep-zip.php) and extract the bin content into the make installation path.

 Also: